 Waterproofing Solutions for Wet Basements

-If you’re dealing with wet basement walls, a seeping foundation crack, or water coming up through your basement slab, picking up the phone and calling on a local basement waterproofing service may seem like the right thing to do.
+If you’re dealing with wet basement walls, a seeping foundation crack, or water coming up through your basement slab, picking up the phone and calling on a local basement waterproofing service may seem like the best thing to do.
 Well, don’t reach for the phone just yet!

-Your local waterproofing company will send a service technician to your home to tour your basement.
+Your local waterproofing company will likely send a service technician to your home to tour your basement.
 After a short while, they will either recommend installing an interior drainage system with a sump pump, or suggest excavating down to the footers and waterproofing the foundation walls on the outside.

 Basement Waterproofing – Identify the Source to Stop the Leak